seungyeop-lee/directory-watcher/README.md

       watchSubDir: [ whether to monitor subdirectories, default is true ]
       watchEvent: [ monitoring events (C: create, U: update, D: delete), default is "CUD" ]
       noWait: [ whether to execute the hook immediately without waiting after an event occurs, default is false ]
+      interruptible: [ whether to stop the currently running command and execute a new command, default is false ]
 ```

 ### Command Execution Location